6 Modules in Holland and 2 Retreats in Switzerland

 CHRISTINA FELDMAN is a co-founder of Gaia House and a guiding teacher at Insight Meditation Society, Barre, Massachussetts.
 The author of a number of books, she has been teaching insight meditation retreats internationally since 1976.
 She is one of the teaching faculty of the CPP programme, dedicated to the study and application of the early teachings of the Buddha and is engaged in teaching the Buddhist psychological foundations of mindfulness to those training to teach mindfulness-based applications in England, Belgium and the Netherlands.
 Her most recent book Mindfulness: Ancient Wisdom Meets Modern Psychology, written with Willem Kuyken, was published in the summer of 2019.

 JAYA RUDGARD began meditating in the 1980s and practised for eight years as a nun in the Thai Forest tradition in England with Ven.
 Ajahn Sumedho as her teacher.
 She is a graduate of the Insight Meditation Society/Spirit Rock Teacher Training and teaches Insight Meditation and mindfulness in the UK and internationally.
+Jaya is a qualified yoga teacher and a certified Holden Qigong instructor.

 CHRISTOPH KÖCK was born in Vienna, Austria, and spent 17 years of his life as a Buddhist monk in the Theravadin tradition.
 He lived mainly in monasteries connected with Ajahn Chah in Thailand and the West.
 Currently he lives in Vienna, working as a psychotherapist in a private practice.
 He teaches Buddhism and meditation internationally, and is trained to teach MBSR and MBCT.